top of page

 Mode of delivery: The audiovisual mode yielded the largest effect size.

-Outcome measure: Identification teasks generated the largest effect size.
+Outcome measure: Identification tasks generated the largest effect size.

 Training stimuli: Synthetic stimuli yielded the largest effect size.